Average blood glucose and the HbA1c test

 Your HbA1c (also known as A1c or glycated haemoglobin) can give a general gauge of your diabetes management, because it provides an average blood glucose level over the past few months.

-Unlike the finger prick test that you do for yourself, which are reported as mmol/l, HbA1c is reported as a mmol/mol.
-For example, if you check blood glucose 100 times in a month, and your average result is 10.5 mmol/l this would lead to an HbA1c of approximately 66 mmol/mol (8.2%), which is above the normal recommended NICE targets.
+Unlike blood glucose readings using a finger prick test, which are reported as mmol/l, HbA1c is reported as a mmol/mol.
+For example, if you check blood glucose 100 times in a month, and your average result is 10.5 mmol/l this would lead to an HbA1c of approximately 66 mmol/mol (8.2%), which is above the recommended NICE targets.

 What is HbA1c?